unahouExosite/docs/gwe/gateway-engine/README.md

 # Gateway Engine - Docs

-Gateway Engine is designed to be a custom applicatio hosting framework.
+Gateway Engine is designed to be a custom application hosting framework.

 TODO: Add gateway_engine image.